minio/docs/source/operations/install-deploy-manage/expand-minio-deployment.rst

 :math:`FreeSpaceOnPoolA / FreeSpaceOnAllPools`

-Consider a situation where a group of two pools has a total of 10 TiB of free space distributed as:
+Consider a situation where a group of three pools has a total of 10 TiB of free space distributed as:

 - Pool A has 3 TiB of free space
 - Pool B has 2 TiB of free space